potatochipsnotincluded/Kiwi/README.md

 # Kiwi Engine
 This is a free and open source game engine to create complex 3D and 2D games.
-It uses NVRHI and GLFW.
+It uses Vulkan and GLFW.

 ## Development
 To clone the Git Repository, please run the command `git clone --recursive https://github.com/potatochipsnotincluded/Kiwi.git`.